brunoflegler/api-pay-transactions/README.md

 ### Run development

-To run, first install the dependencies, and configure .env and run npm test:
+To run, first install the dependencies, and configure .env, migrations and run npm test:

 Run NPM development: